BerendPronk/subterra/README.md

 ---

 ## Questions, bugs and support
 Is there something wrong with Subterra, or are you having trouble setting everything up?
-File an issue over on the [issueus page](https://github.com/BerendPronk/subterra/issues) of Subterra.
+File an issue over on the [issues page](https://github.com/BerendPronk/subterra/issues) of Subterra.
 The users of Subterra and I would love to help.

 Bugs and feature ideas should be filed as issues, as well.